Donoratico

 Commercial

-Excerpt from the Club's advertising film "Whatever your age in the calendar"
+Excerpt from the Club's promotional film "Whatever your age on the calendar"

 Poï Chevalier / Sylvie Lefevre